emmanuelg6912/sep10-freedom-project/blog/entry02.md

 ### engineering design process
 I am still currently at the

 ### skills ive aquired
 Some skills that ive aquired are **time management**,

 ### next steps
+The next major steps would be to make a quick overview and analysis of the past research I have currently made on animal conservation and then move on to part B of my research project. part B of my freedom project focuses on research on future technologies that could be made towards animal conservation and future development I can also think of.
+I hope everything goes well and I cant wait to see what ideas I come up with!

 [Previous](entry01.md) | [Next](entry03.md)